 In the design of the curriculum and throughout each course, the student’s competence in theory and practice is important.
 Students participate in individualized field experiences appropriate to their area of study in settings on and away from campus.

-In light of our focus on multiculturalism, we are particularly interested in attracting students from culturally-diverse backgrounds.
+In light of our focus on multiculturalism, we are particularly interested in attracting students from culturally-different backgrounds.
 In recent years, we have increased the proportion of culturally-different students from less than 5% to almost 20% of our degree candidates.
 Our curriculum content acknowledges the significance of cross-cultural perspectives in counseling theory, research and practice.

 Mission